 This research was designed as a descriptive correlational approach using the survey method.
 The research targets are farmer groups participating in the KUR program in the Agriculture sector covering five sub Districts, namely: Gading Rejo, Kota Agung, Gisting, Talang Padang, and Semaka, in Tanggamus District, Lampung Province.
-The sampling method used the model "representative sample of the intact system" (Silalahi, 2011).
+The sampling method used the model "representative sample of intact system" (Sudman, 1989:53; Silalahi, 2009:46).
 The total sample of 84 respondents was taken purposively from a population of 172 people spread over 12 farmer groups who participated in the Agriculture sector KUR program.
 Each farmer group is represented by seven respondents.
 The research was conducted in 2 (two) stages, namely, pre-survey and survey.
 In the pre-survey, checks were conducted on the existence of farmer groups participating in the KUR program in the Agriculture sector at Tanggamus.
 The pre-survey check showed that in Tanggamus District, there are 12 active farmer groups and participated in the Agriculture sector KUR program.
 Primary data collection was obtained directly from respondents based on the results of interviews, according to research instruments, as outlined in the form of a questionnaire.
-All submissions and applications for the questionnaire are carried out by adjusting the respondent's time.
+All submissions and applications for the questionnaire are carried out by adjusting the respondent's time (Zainal & Karomani, 2020:56).
 Secondary data was obtained through various sources, including the Office of cooperative affairs and Office of agriculture within the Tanggamus District Government.
-Besides, literature studies and previous research are used to maintain the integrity of data or information relevant to the purpose of the research conducted.
+In addition, literature studies and previous research are used to maintain the integrity of data or information relevant to the purpose of the research conducted.

 Data processing is done by sorting, grouping, encode, categorize, and tabulate data to be analyzed, calculated, and interpreted.
 The data collected is processed and analyzed based on the importance of discussion.
-The Spearman Rank correlation is used to analyze the relationships between variables from ordinal scale data and intervals are as follows (Silalahi, 2011):
+The Spearman Rank correlation is used to analyze the relationships between variables from ordinal scale data and intervals are as follows Siegel et al. (1994:34).

-$$r{s} = 1 - \frac{1}{N^{2} - N}$$

 rs = Spearman's rank correlation coefficient

 n = number of data pairs

-d = number of differences between ratings for xi and yi
+d = number of differences between ratings for xi and yi.

 1 and 6 = constant numbers

 N = number of pairs between variables

-RESULTS AND DISCUSSION
+Result and Discussion